o-ran-sc/pti-o2/docs/overview.rst

 This project implements a reference O-RAN O2 IMS and DMS service to expose the INF platform to SMO via the O-RAN O2 interface.

-In the E release, the following APIs are supported by the INF O2 service:
+In the F release, the following APIs are supported by the INF O2 service:

 1. INF O2 service Infrastructure Management Service (IMS)